 Just about any discussion of Thelonious Monk, Composer begins and ends with “‘Round Midnight,” and so does our playlist.
 When we started looking for a version to include we found eighteen without really trying.
 It’s an impeccable composition, really, amenable to a stunning variety of treatments–everything from an insane two-handed Stanley Jordan solo arrangement to an irrepressibly swingin’ Wes Montgomery/Jimmy Smith version…with horns!
 We chose to begin our playlist with a lilting treatment by the Brazilian maestro Baden Powell.

-Sticking with duet arrangements… Charlie Haden / Jim Hall (recorded live at the Montreal International Jazz Festival) is one of the truly great jazz albums.
-Lucky for us, they included this impeccable version of “Bemsha Swing,” the set opener and as fine an example of duet playing as you will ever hear.
+Charlie Haden / Jim Hall (recorded live at the Montreal International Jazz Festival) is one of the truly great jazz albums.
+Lucky for us, they included this just about perfect version of “Bemsha Swing,” the set opener and as fine an example of duet playing as you will ever hear.

 Monk’s Dream / Blue Monk